The good news?

 The most common feeding mistakes and how to guard against rewarding with sweets and catering to picky eating.

-When to start first foods and how to prevent food allergies - including peanuts and fish.
+How to prevent food allergies - including peanuts and fish.

 Positive feeding practices and advice that will help you feed your child now and later in childhood.